CptSpaceToaster/adventurebot/INSTALLATION_NOTES.md

 Your executable(s) can be found here:
 `cd $GOPATH/bin`

-Now head back to the mainpage to finish reading that [README](https://github.com/CptSpaceToaster/adventurebot)... you're only a configuration file away!
+Now head back to the main page to finish reading that [README](https://github.com/CptSpaceToaster/adventurebot)... you're only a configuration file away!